 Using GDAL to do a JPEG to JPEG conversion resolves the problem but given we can't easily identify the affected files we'd have to process them all, which isn't practical given the number of files we have.

-#1 Updated by Bernd Vogelgesang over 3 years ago
+#1 Updated by Bernd Vogelgesang almost 5 years ago

 Just want to say, that the image available from the dropbox loads without any problems in 2.16.1 on Linux Mint.
 Just don't know the projection so it just pops up somewhere in the Atlatic Ocean for me.